spiffe/spiffe.io/content/spire/docs/configuring.md

 If you configure a custom resource ID in the agent configuration file, you must specify custom resource IDs for each tenant, in the `NodeAttestor` stanza of the `server.conf` configuration file.
 (See [Configure the Server](#configure-the-server).)
 {{< /warning >}}

-For more information on configuring Azure MSI Node Attestors or Resolver plugins, refer to the corresponding SPIRE documentation for the AWS [SPIRE Server Node Attestor](https://github.com/spiffe/spire/blob/master/doc/plugin_server_nodeattestor_azure_msi.md) and [SPIRE Server  Node Resolver](https://github.com/spiffe/spire/blob/master/doc/plugin_server_noderesolver_azure_msi.md) on the SPIRE Server, and the [SPIRE Agent Node Attestor](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_nodeattestor_azure_msi.md) on the agent.
+For more information on configuring Azure MSI Node Attestors or Resolver plugins, refer to the corresponding SPIRE documentation for the Azure MSI [SPIRE Server Node Attestor](https://github.com/spiffe/spire/blob/master/doc/plugin_server_nodeattestor_azure_msi.md) and [SPIRE Server  Node Resolver](https://github.com/spiffe/spire/blob/master/doc/plugin_server_noderesolver_azure_msi.md) on the SPIRE Server, and the [SPIRE Agent Node Attestor](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_nodeattestor_azure_msi.md) on the agent.

 # Configuring workload attestation
 _This configuration applies to the SPIRE Agent_